Anadea/anadea_blog/content/posts/most-secure-cloud-storage-for-smbs-aws-azure-gcp-or-digitalocean/index.md

 It’s also paramount to find out whether there aren’t any hidden costs (and if there are, whether they are reasonable and whether you can bear them).

 Want to optimize your expenses on cloud services?
 Our practical tips for cloud cost savings for SMBs and enterprises will help you!
-To explore them please [follow the link](https://anadea.info/blog/cloud-cost-optimization/). \
+To explore them please [follow the link](https://anadea.info/blog/cloud-cost-optimization/).

-**CTA Banner**\
-You can also read about a real project from our practice, where our experts helped the customer to reduce cloud infrastructure costs by 50%.
+{{< advert >}}You can also read about a real project from our practice, where our experts helped the customer to reduce cloud infrastructure costs by 50%.{{< /advert >}}

 ### Performance and Scalability